Scroll Top

 Community Service

 Contaminants generated by unsustainable practices worldwide find their way into the sea, threatening the delicate ecosystem of Whale Bay and its wildlife.
-During this program, your community service projects will depend on the most urgent needs of your host community and its local habitats at the time of your arrival.
-This might involve participating in reforestation initiatives along the coast, protecting beaches from erosion, creating educational signs and supporting local research initiatives.
+During this program, your community service projects will align with the most urgent needs of your host community and local habitats at the time of your arrival.
+This might include reforestation along the coast, protecting beaches from erosion, creating educational signs or supporting local research initiatives.
 You may also assist conservationists and marine biologists with their ongoing projects.

-Costa Rica’s Osa Peninsula is a biodiversity hotspot, home to abundant marine life and a wide variety of species.
+Costa Rica’s Puntarenas Province is a biodiversity hotspot, home to abundant marine life and a wide variety of species.
 Our expert partners will guide us through the wonders of this ecosystem and introduce us to their sanctuary, which rescues, researches and rehabilitates iconic native species.
-You’ll have the opportunity to contribute to vital conservation efforts, including reforestation projects, habitat restoration or supporting wildlife care through food preparation and distribution.
+You’ll have the opportunity to contribute to vital conservation efforts such as reforestation projects, habitat restoration or wildlife care through food preparation and distribution.

 Hands-on Learning

-Discover how global unsustainable practices impact the delicate ecosystem of Costa Rica’s Osa Peninsula and its vibrant wildlife.
-Our local partners will guide you through this rich ecosystem, offering insights into the cultural and historical ties that influence sustainability in the country.
+Discover how global unsustainable practices affect the delicate ecosystems of Costa Rica’s Puntarenas Province and its vibrant wildlife.
+Our local partners will guide you through this rich ecosystem and share how Costa Rica’s cultural and historical roots influence sustainability today.
 Explore the steps Costa Rica is taking to further protect its natural resources.

-As a group, we’ll delve into critical topics in environmental stewardship, including the Marine National Park concept, sustainable marine tourism development, and natural resource preservation, to learn about the protection and conservation of the region’s wildlife.
+As a group, we’ll explore critical topics in environmental stewardship, including the concept of Marine National Parks, sustainable marine tourism and natural resource preservation to better understand the region’s conservation efforts.

-We’ll also enjoy two surfing lessons from Bodhi Surf School, where we’ll learn about their passion for ocean stewardship, as well as a yoga lesson focused on mindfulness and movement.
+We’ll also enjoy two surf lessons with Bodhi Surf School, where we’ll learn about their commitment to ocean stewardship, as well as a yoga session focused on mindfulness and movement.

 Adventure